-- A. The field logging of the soil samples shall be performed by an experienced soils technician of the Geotechnical Consultant. - B. For the proposed open cut utility construction, the borings shall be drilled along or as close as possible to the center line of the alignment. - C. For the proposed trenchless construction, the borings shall be drilled outside the planned utility alignment but within 20 feet of the centerline of the alignment. - D. Soil Sample Methods and Intervals: - 1.
-Undisturbed cohesive soils samples should be recovered by using a thin-walled tube sampler in general accordance with ASTM D1587.
-For granular soils, Split-Barrel samplers should be used in general accordance with ASTM D1586.
+- 11.2.09.A The field logging of the soil samples shall be performed by an experienced soils technician of the Geotechnical Consultant. - 11.2.09.B For the proposed open cut utility construction, the borings shall be drilled along or as close as possible to the center line of the alignment. - 11.2.09.C For the proposed trenchless construction, the borings shall be drilled outside the planned utility alignment but within 20 feet of the centerline of the alignment.

+11.2.09.D Soil Sample Methods and Intervals:

-- 2. Continuous soil sampling shall be performed at about 2-foot depth intervals to a minimum depth of about 20 feet of the borings and at about 5-foot interval thereafter to the termination depth of borings with the exception for bridge, retaining wall, lift station, and tunnel borings.
+- 1. Undisturbed cohesive soils samples should be recovered by using a thin-walled tube sampler in general accordance with ASTM D1587.
+For granular soils, Split-Barrel samplers should be used in general accordance with ASTM D1586. - 2.
+Continuous soil sampling shall be performed at about 2-foot depth intervals to a minimum depth of about 20 feet of the borings and at about 5-foot interval thereafter to the termination depth of borings with the exception for bridge, retaining wall, lift station, and tunnel borings.
 If the boring depth is less than 20 feet, then continuous sampling shall be performed to the termination depth of the boring. - 3.
 If a soil boring for bridge or retaining wall is within the TxDOT right-of-way, then the current TxDOT guidelines shall be followed including performing Texas Cone Penetration (TCP) testing. - 4.
 If a soil boring for bridge or retaining wall is outside the TxDOT right-of-way, then the TCP testing is not required.
 However, TxDOT sampling interval guidelines shall be followed. - 5.
 For lift stations, continuous soil sampling shall be performed at 2-foot depth intervals from natural ground to 5-foot below the depth of the excavation. - 6.
-For tunnels, continuous soil sampling shall be performed from one bore diameter (or minimum of 6 feet) above the bore crown to one bore diameter (or minimum of 6 feet) below the bore invert level and at about 5-foot intervals in the remainder of the boring. - 7.
-If unusual soils are encountered (e.g., loose or soft soils, etc) after the depth of 20 feet, then the intermittent soil sampling shall be changed to continuous soil sampling through the anomalous layer.
+For tunnels, continuous soil sampling shall be performed from two bore diameters (or minimum of 12 feet) above the bore crown to two bore diameters (or minimum of 12 feet) below the bore invert level and at about 5-foot intervals in the remainder of the boring. - 7.
+If unusual soils are encountered (e.g., loose or soft soils, etc.) after the depth of 20 feet, then the intermittent soil sampling shall be changed to continuous soil sampling through the anomalous layer.